 Reduction or suspension in production

-1. Notwithstanding regulation 28, a Contractor may temporarily reduce or suspend production [but shall notify [in writing] the Secretary-General [and the Sponsoring State] thereof [and provide the rationale for such a reduction or suspension] [as soon as practicable thereafter]/[within 7 Days from the date of the reduction or suspension].
-Such reduction or suspension may be for a period of up to 12 months.
+1. Notwithstanding regulation 28, a Contractor may temporarily reduce or suspend production but shall notify in writing the Secretary-General, the Council [and if applicable the Sponsoring State or States thereof and provide the rationale for such a reduction or suspension and the period of time for which the Contractor anticipate the Temporary Suspension of or reduction in production will last [as soon as practicable thereafter but no later than 7 Days from the date of the reduction or suspension]. regulation 29 bis shall govern the procedure for such suspensions.

-2. If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall notify the Secretary-General in writing, at least 30 Days prior to the end of the 12-month period, giving its reasons for seeking a further reduction or suspension of that length of time.
+2. The reduction or suspension may be for a period of up to 12 months.
+If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall notify the Secretary-General in writing, at least [30 Days] prior to the end of the 12-month period, giving its reasons for seeking a further reduction or suspension of that length of time. the Secretary-General shall transmit the notification and any supporting documentation to the [Compliance Committee]/[Commission] for review and to make a recommendation to the Council.]

 Regulation 29 bis

-Procedure for suspensions in Exploitation activities
+Procedure for suspension or reduction in Exploitation activities

-1. Any time that there is a suspension of Exploitation activities under these Regulations , the Secretary-General shall [within 7 Days] notify the Council and publish the notice on the Authority’s website when activities have been suspended, which shall include the rationale for the suspension, and when the activities have recommenced.
+1. Any time that there is a suspension of Exploitation activities under these Regulations and pursuant to regulation 29, the Secretary-General shall [within 7 Days] notify the Council and publish the notice on the Authority’s website when activities have been suspended, which shall include the rationale for the suspension, and when the activities have recommenced.

-2. Where the Authority requires a suspension of Exploitation activities [in accordance with these Regulations,] the [Council upon a recommendation of the Commission] will provide the Contractor with a suspension notice to specify the reasons for the suspension, what operations under the Plan of Work must cease, and which, if any, may continue, and any other relevant terms and conditions for the suspension.

 3. During a suspension of Exploitation activities for any reason:

-(a) a Contractor shall notify the Secretary-General as soon as it intends to recommence any or all of the suspended activities no later than [72 hours] before such recommencement, and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a suspension has been addressed; or
+(a) a Contractor shall notify the Secretary-General [and if appliable the Sponsoring State or States], as soon as it intends to recommence any or all of the suspended activities and no later than [72 hours] before such recommencement, and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a suspension has been addressed; or

 (b) a Contractor shall report to the Secretary-General on at least a monthly basis with regards to the reasons for continuing the suspension, providing such information as is necessary to justify that the issue triggering a suspension continues.